Sertraline Hydrochloride Oral Tablet

 Learn more about Elsevier’s Drug Patient Education today!
 Empower and engage your patients to use medication safely.

 Take this medication by mouth with a glass of water.
-Follow the directions on the prescription label at the same time every day.
+Take it as directed on the prescription label at the same time every day.
 You can take it with or without food.
-Take your medication at regular intervals.
+If it upsets your stomach, take it with food.
 Do not take your medication more often than directed.
-Do not stop taking this medication suddenly except upon the advice of your care team.
-Stopping this medication too quickly may cause serious side effects or your condition may worsen.
+Keep taking this medication unless your care team tells you to stop.
+Stopping it too quickly can cause serious side effects.
+It can also make your condition worse.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your care team about the use of this medication in children.
-While this medication may be prescribed for children as young as 7 years for selected conditions, precautions do apply.
+While it may be prescribed for children as young as 7 years for selected conditions, precautions do apply.

 Side effects that you should report to your care team as soon as possible: